2016 Major League Baseball postseason: (4) Toronto Blue Jays vs. (5) Baltimore Orioles

-The Blue Jays defeated the Orioles, 5–2, in the 11th inning, when Edwin Encarnación hit a walk-off three-run home run off Ubaldo Jiménez.
+The Blue Jays defeated the Orioles, 5–2, in the bottom of the eleventh, when Edwin Encarnación hit a walk-off three-run home run off Ubaldo Jiménez.
 The Blue Jays returned to the ALDS for the second year in a row.

-As of 2022, this is the last postseason appearance by the Orioles.

 National League Wild Card

 (4) New York Mets vs. (5) San Francisco Giants

-This was the second postseason meeting between the Mets and Giants, with the last being the 2000 NLDS (won by the Mets).
-The Giants won 3-0 after a 3-run home run by Conor Gillaspie in the top of the ninth inning.
+This was the second postseason meeting between the Mets and Giants.
+They last met in the NLDS in 2000, which was won by the Mets in four games before falling in the World Series.
+The Giants shut out the defending National League champion Mets to advance to the NLDS for the fourth time in seven years.

-The Mets would not return to the postseason again until 2022.
+The Giants won thanks to a 3-run home run by Conor Gillaspie in the top of the ninth.
+Madison Bumgarner pitched a four-hit complete-game shutout in the Wild Card Game for the second time in three years.